jundalisay/spblist/content/en/social/economics/principles/intro/chapter-03.md

 If value were a moving desire-entity, then price would be a snapshot of that desire taken at a certain time.

-> *This is proven by the Japanese character for value and those for price 値段.
-Fundamental perceptions like person 人 and day 日 get one character, while their derivative ideas like Chinese person 中国人 and Monday 月曜日 have characters added to them.
+{{< f f="*This is proven by the Japanese character for value and those for price 値段.
+Fundamental perceptions like person 人 and day 日 get one character, while their derivative ideas like Chinese person 中国人 and Monday 月曜日 have characters added to them." >}}